semoglou/cake/README.md

 CAKE provides utilities for computing sample-level silhouette statistics, aligning clustering labels, measuring assignment stability, computing CAKE confidence scores, deriving consensus labels, and building KMeans ensembles.

-For most workflows, use `kmeans_ensemble` to build an ensemble and `cake_with_consensus` to compute confidence scores together with consensus assignments.

 ---

 ### `sil_samples`